 Aberdeen Centre’s special Flower & Gift Fair is always popular.
 PHOTO CREDIT: Aberdeen Centre.

-Always a magnet for Chinese New Year fans, Aberdeen’s popular Flower & Gift Fair is already underway.
-Running daily until January 22, you’ll find stalls selling treats, decorations and toys, as well as festive plants and flowers.
-On January 21, the mall will stay open past midnight for its televised New Year Countdown, complete with cultural performances, high-spirited crowds and the all-important onstage blessing from the Chinese God of Fortune.
-Return the next day for the 11am Golden Dragon and Lion Dance in the mall’s Outdoor Courtyard plus additional indoor performances throughout the afternoon.
-On the afternoon of January 28, the mall will host further performances to mark the New Year.
-All events and activities are free.
+On February 9, the mall will stay open past midnight for its televised New Year Countdown, complete with cultural performances, high-spirited crowds and an all-important visit from the God of Fortune himself.
+Return the next day for the 11:00 am Golden Dragon and Lion Dance in the mall’s Outdoor Courtyard plus entertaining indoor performances throughout the afternoon.
+There will be additional performances on February 11 (between 1:00pm and 4:15pm).

 More Lion Dances